JabRef/user-documentation/en/CommandLine.md

 You can always specify one or more BibTeX files to load by simply listing their filenames.
 Take care to specify all options before your list of file names.
-You must make sure that the first file name is not misunderstood as being an argument for an option; this simply means that if a boolean option like `-n` or `-l` immediately precedes a file name, add the word `true` as an argument.
+Ensure that the first file name is not misunderstood as being an argument for an option; this simply means that if a boolean option like `-n` or `-l` immediately precedes a file name, add the word `true` as an argument.
 For instance, the command line:

 `java -jar JabRef.jar -o filetoexport.xml,docbook -n true original.bib`